 Forget stereotypes.
 Instead, lean on real data from your existing audience.
 Don’t lump everyone together—create personas for distinct needs.
 A fitness app, for instance, could target “busy professionals” with quick workouts and “new moms” with content on post-pregnancy fitness.

-By mapping out these stages, you’re ensuring your content matches where your audience is in their decision-making process.
+By mapping these stages, you’re ensuring your content aligns with where your audience is in their decision-making process.

 Before creating new content, assess what you already have.